PE and Sports

 Course Contact: Miss L Taylor – Learning Manager

-The course consists of four units, two compulsory and two optional.
+The course consists of three compulsory units and one optional

 - Fitness for sport and exercise